Wrightsville Beach firefighters raising money for training center in honor of Jeremy Owens - WWAY TV

 Team members say Jeremy Owens was a very important part of Wrightsville Beach Water and Fire Rescue, now the Wrightsville Beach Volunteer Firefighters Association is working to memorialize his impact.

-They are raising money through GoFundMe for the Jeremy Owens Strength and Conditioning Center.
+They are partnering with UNCW to raise money through GoFundMe for the Jeremy Owens Strength and Conditioning Center.
 The center would train young lifeguards, continuing Owens’ legacy.

+“It’s a facility that’s going to continue to live on forever,” said Wrightsville Beach Ocean Rescue Captain, Sam Proffitt.
+“It’s going to continue to have impact here on this community for generations and generations to come.”

+The center will train fire fighters, police officers, lifeguards, and other first responders in Wrightsville Beach.

 A paddle-out and lifeguard stand dedication is planned for Owens at Public Access 29 in Wrightsville Beach at 8:30 am on Saturday, June 26, followed by a live auction at Jimmy’s at 5:00 pm.